Top EFL Classroom Reading Activities

 • The students can write a letter to the editor letter commenting on the text.

 Teaching reading doesn’t need to be a complicated process.
-If you break it down into these three stages (pre-, during and post-) you should find planning and executing a lesson plan easy.
+If you break it down into these three stages (pre-, during and post-reading) you should find planning and executing a lesson plan easy.

 Get Social